poppadum/dynquee/README.md

 - `logs/dynquee.debug.log` contains the full debug log

 The logs should provide some clues as to what is wrong.

+If you are having trouble getting *dynquee* to start on PC, also check the file `/tmp/dynquee_start.log`.

 If you still can't get it working, post on the [Recalbox forum][recalbox-forum-commproj] and I will try to help.
 Please paste your config file and debug log file on [pastebin][pastebin] and provide a link when reporting issues.